tespin/dwayne-detector/README.md

 A face recognition app for if you ever want to know whether or not you are Dwayne the Rock Johnson.

+## About
+The Dwayne Detector is a face recognition project that uses face encodings supplied by photos of Dwayne the Rock Johnson as a basis of comparison to other faces.
+It tells you whether you are Dwayne or not Dwayne.

+The Dwayne Detector uses dlib's Python bindings.

 ## To Do
 * Doesn't seem to work on more than 3 faces.
 * Train a model on Dwayne.